- Health Benefits of Leafy Greens

 Homemade Green Powder

-Seems like adding supplements to smoothies is all the rage lately – and while it’s not THAT expensive to buy dehydrated green powder from somewhere like Perfect Supplements (be sure to use my coupon KS10 for 10% off if you do!), it’s definitely a money-saver to make your own.
+Seems like adding supplements to smoothies is all the rage lately – and while it’s not THAT expensive to buy dehydrated green powder from somewhere like Perfect Supplements (use the coupon KS10 for 10% off!) (be sure to use my coupon KS10 for 10% off if you do!), it’s definitely a money-saver to make your own.

 All 4 dehydrator trays, about 2 pounds total of greens (1.5 Coscto-sized bags) fit into this 3-cup jar when they were fully dry: